KannonZenetism/zenetism-field-physics/zenetism/MP04_intelligence_and_ecology_ch7-8.md

 not by fidelity,
 only by **dissolution**.

-Zenetism honors both—
+Zenetism **acknowledges** both—
 the resonant and the dissolved,
 the turning and the collapse.

-What matters is not the road,
+For what differs is not the return to stillness,
-but the **final rest**—
+but the **quality** of that final rest—
-and whether the soul returns in **rhythm**,
+and whether the soul arrives in rhythm,
-or unravels into **silence**.
+or unravels into silence.

 ↺🎶⚫